NishchayAnand/software-engineering/System Design/LLD Fundamentals/AOP/Notes.md

 # Understanding Aspect Oriented Programming

+- One reason that AOP is a more attractive proposition to deliver such services than EJB is that it imposes fewer requirements on the objects to which it adds enterprise services.
+For example, they don't usually need to depend on a particular API such as the EJB API.

+- EJB owes much of its success to the deserved popularity of declarative middleware services such as container-managed transactions.
+AOP provides a powerful alternative way of providing such declarative enterprise services without most of the baggage of EJB.

 AOP is a programming paradigm that allows you to add functionality (aspects) to existing code without modifying it directly.
 This is useful for cross-cutting concerns like logging, security, or transaction management.

 Traditional AOP often involves manual creation of proxies, which can be complex.